Gudea cylinders: Cylinder X

 Some fragments of another Gudea inscription were found that could not be pieced together with the two in the Louvre.
 This has led some scholars to suggest that there was a missing cylinder preceding the texts recovered.
 It has been argued that the two cylinders present a balanced and complete literary with a line at the end of Cylinder A having been suggested by Falkenstein to mark the middle of the composition.
 This colophon has however also been suggested to mark the cylinder itself as the middle one in a group of three.
 The opening of cylinder A also shows similarities to the openings of other myths with the destinies of heaven and earth being determined.
 Various conjectures have been made regarding the supposed contents of an initial cylinder.
 Victor Hurowitz suggested it may have contained an introductory hymn praising Ningirsu and Lagash.
 Thorkild Jacobsen suggested it may have explained why a relatively recent similar temple built by Ur-baba (or Ur-bau), Gudea's father-in-law "was deemed insufficient".
+It is not certain that the fragments are of Gudea versus some other Lagash ruler such as Ur-baba.